metis-os/ly/sub/termbox_next/readme.md

 ## The new Termbox-next
-This fork was made to restore the codebase to its original quality (before [66c3f91](https://github.com/nsf/termbox/commit/66c3f91b14e24510319bce6b5cc2fecf8cf5abff)) while providing all the functionnalities of the current implementation.
+This fork was made to restore the codebase to its original quality (before [66c3f91](https://github.com/nsf/termbox/commit/66c3f91b14e24510319bce6b5cc2fecf8cf5abff)) while providing all the functionalities of the current implementation.
 This was achieved by branching at [a2e217f](https://github.com/nsf/termbox/commit/a2e217f0fb97e6bbd589136ea3945f9d5a123d81) and cherry-picking all the commits up to